EventStore/documentation/docs/getting-started/quickstart/README.md

 4. You should see the content of the appended event.

-## Step 7: Read the Event from EventStoreDB Programmatically
+## Step 7: Read the Event from KurrentDB Programmatically

 1. In Codespaces, run this command to execute the sample.
-This reads the event from EventStoreDB:
+This reads the event from KurrentDB:

 ::: tabs#dev-language-platform
 @tab Select >